The Festival's

 FESTIVAL NEWS

-During the 9 days of the Festival, the audience will be able to see performances, master classes, and concert programs specially prepared by the Festival participants.
+During the 9 days of the Festival, the audience will be able to see performances, master classes and concert programs specially prepared by the Festival participants.
 There will also be themed tours of the capital's theaters and museums, joint conferences, and events dedicated to the 80th anniversary of the Great Victory.
 The Festival will traditionally conclude with a joint performance featuring students from all the participating countries.
-This year, as part of the Year of Russian-Chinese Friendship, the play "The Orphan Zhao" by a 13th-century Chinese author will be performed.
+This year, as part of the Year of Russian-Chinese Friendship, the play "The Orphan оf Zhao" by a XIIIth century Chinese author will be performed.
 The play will be a good reason for a deep study of the millennia-old culture of China.
 The performance, which will feature all the languages of the participating countries, should be understandable to all viewers.
 After all, the language of art does not require translation.
-And the Festival's motto stands for the abbreviation BRICS.: "Big ones.
-Different.
-Art Brings Continents Closer Together."

-The International Festival of BRICS Theatre Schools is a great celebration of young talent dedicated to the theatrical arts.
-The festival offers students from different countries a unique opportunity to exchange theatrical traditions and experiences with each other on a single stage, showcase their art to a wide audience, and find new friends.
+The BRICS+ Countries Drama Schools Festival is a great celebration of creative young people who have chosen theater as their life and career.
+The Festival provides a unique opportunity for students from different countries to exchange their theatrical traditions and experiences on the same stage, showcase their art to a wide audience, and make new friends.

 RUSSIA